Skip to main content

 Stakeholder involvement enquires how different stakeholders can participate in policy development.
 Children’s involvement in policy-making is one such key issue.
 Additionally, international knowledge exchange about children's digital participation is also relevant to this topic.

-• A formal mechanism has yet to be created at the government level for stakeholder groups to contribute to policy deliberation and development.
+• There is no mechanism in place at the government level for stakeholder groups to contribute to policy discussion and development.

 • Children are listened to directly in the policy development process (e.g., through hearings, consultations, specific surveys) but are not formally involved in decision-making.